oneki/oneki.github.io/docs/configuration/030_multi-env.md

 The file ***settings.js*** is the central place to contain all configuration variables.
 However, some variables are different by environment (i.e: development, staging, acceptance, production).
 They are called environment variables.

-To avoid inserting unexpected environment variables in the final bundle, the name of the variable **must be** prefixed like this:
+To avoid inserting unexpected environment variables in the final bundle, the name of the variables **must be** prefixed like this:

 | Application type | Prefix | Example
 | ---------------- | ------ | -------